Wildlife of Chile: Flora

-The country's flora is composed of "56 orders, 181 families, 837 genera, and about 4,295 species" with large numbers in terms of genera and species from the families Asteraceae, Poaceae, Fabaceae, and Solanaceae.
-The land is divided into latitudes sections which dictate the country's vegetation; the soil conditions of the lands and the climatic conditions are key factors in this respect.
-In the northern desert region (Atacama Desert, the driest place on Earth) which is the desert region of sand there is no precipitation at all but it still sustains not only vegetation but also fauna; the coastal fogs moving up sustain them.
+The country's flora is composed of 56 orders, 181 families, 837 genera, and about 4,295 species with large numbers in terms of genera and species from the families Asteraceae, Poaceae, Fabaceae, and Solanaceae.
+The land is divided into latitudinal sections which dictate the country's vegetation; soil conditions and climatic conditions are key factors in this respect.
+In the sandy northern desert region (the Atacama Desert, the driest place on Earth) there is no precipitation at all but the area still sustains not only vegetation but also fauna; the coastal fogs rising from the nearby Pacific sustain them.
 The desert vegetation consists of a spiny acacia tree, varieties of cacti as well as shrubs and spiny brambles.
-In the high plateau area of northern Chile, the common species of flora are llareta and grasses of ichu and tola varieties.
-The semiarid region of central Chile, cacti, espino and algarrobo hardwood, and Adesmia shrubs are the notable flora.
+In the high plateau area of northern Chile, the most common flora are llareta and grasses of ichu and tola varieties.
+In the semiarid region of central Chile, cacti, espino and algarrobo hardwood, and Adesmia shrubs are the notable flora.
 In the humid and temperate region of central Chile, vegetation is defined by the term matorral which consists of thick growth of hardwoods, shrubs, cacti, and green grass; however the vegetation is thinning due to heavy anthropogenic pressure on land.
-South of the Biobío River, mixed deciduous forest and evergreen trees are the common vegetation types; the species reported are rauli or southern cedar, the roble beech, the ulmo (an evergreen shrub), and the evergreen laurel.
-The vegetation types in the western slopes of the Andes are formed of thick forests of monkey puzzle tree (Chile pine).
-The Lake District of Chile has dense rain forests of timber species.
-To the south of the lake, the dominant vegetation consists of Antarctic beech, the Chilean cedar, and the giant alerce (this tree in southern Chile is reported to be 3000 years old and is the "second largest living organism in the world").
-In the Chilean Patagonia and Tierra del Fuego island, due to weather conditions only dwarf variety of southern beech and hard grasses are noted.
+South of the Biobío River, mixed deciduous forest and evergreen trees are the common vegetation types; local species include rauli or southern cedar, the roble beech, the ulmo (an evergreen shrub), and the evergreen laurel.
+The vegetation types on the western slopes of the Andes are formed of thick forests of monkey puzzle tree (Chile pine).
+The Chilean Lake District has dense rain forests of timber species.
+South of this area, the dominant vegetation consists of Antarctic beech, the Chilean cedar, and the giant alerce (one specimen in southern Chile was reported to be 3000 years old and the "second largest living organism in the world").
+In Chilean Patagonia and Tierra del Fuego's main island, due to weather conditions only dwarf varieties of southern beech and hard grasses are found.

-Of all the floral vegetation in Chile, the pristine floral vegetation of sub-Antarctic forests (including deciduous lenga forests, peat bogs, Andean meadows) are found in the Tierra del Fuego (meaning "Land of Fire"), in the eastern part in Chile and the western part in Argentina, part of which is the Bernardo O'Higgins National Park, which is the largest protected areas in South America.
-In the southern part of Chile, 50% of the flora (part of temperate rain forest called the Valdivian forests) is endemic, a unique feature in the world.
+Pristine floral sub-Antarctic forest vegetation (including deciduous lenga forests, peat bogs, Andean meadows) is found in Tierra del Fuego.
+In the southern part of Chile, part of which is the Bernardo O'Higgins National Park, Chile's largest protected area, 50% of the flora (part of the temperate rain forest called the Valdivian forests) is endemic.

-Lapageria rosea (Chilean bellflower), a twining climber, considered one of the most beautiful flowering vines in the world, is the national flower of Chile.
+Lapageria rosea (Chilean bellflower), a twining climber, is the national flower of Chile.